Curriculum Intentinspiring learning for life

 We strongly believe that children should write for purpose in all subjects across the curriculum.
-Our topic lessons are language rich whilst also developing our children to be excellent geographers and historians.
+Our humanities lessons are language rich whilst also developing our children to be excellent geographers and historians.
 The curriculum has been precisely designed to build on children’s cumulative knowledge and develop their understanding of key overarching concepts.
 Subject specific skills are mapped out to be introduced when appropriate.
 A rich programme of educational visits and immersive experiences underpin all our topic work ensuring that all our children have access to the same vital experiences.
 We see these experiences as being essential in order to build the cultural capital of our children who often would not be provided with these experiences in their everyday lives.

 Through skills based practical investigation our science curriculum is carefully designed to focus on technical vocabulary which provides our children with science capital enabling them to access the world around them.
 We have a strong partnership with the AMRC, independent Sheffield schools, local engineering companies and Sheffield University who we are working closely with to enrich the science curriculum with STEM opportunities.
 Training and funds have been provided to allow the children in upper Key Stage Two access to a robotics club.